Effective Diabetic Dry Feet Treatment You Need Today

 What are some natural remedies for diabetic dry feet?

 Natural remedies include Epsom salt soaks to soften skin and gentle pumice stone use to remove dead skin.
-Applying natural oils like coconut or olive oil can also moisturize feet.
+Applying natural oils, such as coconut or olive oil, can also help moisturise feet.
 However, always consult with a healthcare provider before trying new treatments, especially for diabetic feet.

 Choose shoes with closed toes and heels, stiff outer soles, and soft interiors.
 Avoid high heels and pointed toes.
 Ensure shoes are at least 1/2 inch longer than the longest toe and as wide as the foot.
 Consider diabetic socks with flat seams, stretchy cuffs, and moisture-wicking materials.